sniklaus/softmax-splatting/README.md

 ## warping
 We provide a small script to replicate the third figure of our paper [1].
 You can simply run the following to obtain the comparison between summation splatting, average splatting, linear splatting, and softmax splatting.

+The example script is using OpenCV to load and display images, as well as to read the provided optical flow file.
+An easy way to install OpenCV for Python is using the `pip install opencv-contrib-python` package.

 ```
 import cv2